oeg-upm/ya2ro/README.md

 usage: ya2ro.py [-h] (-i INPUT | -l LANDING_PAGE) [-o OUTPUT_DIRECTORY] [-p PROPERTIES_FILE]

-Human and machine readeable input as a yalm file and create RO-Object in jsonld and/or HTML view.
+Human and machine readeable input as a yaml file and create RO-Object in jsonld and/or HTML view.

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Path of the required yalm input.
+                        Path of the required yaml input.
 Follow the documentation or the example given to see the structure of the file.
   -l LANDING_PAGE, --landing_page LANDING_PAGE
                         Path of a previous output folder using the ya2ro tool.
 This flag will make a landing page